AKrasheninnikov/sharepoint-starter-masterpages/README.md

 ------
 Starter Master Pages for SharePoint are a clean, commented starting point for creating your own SharePoint branding.

+**Note: At this point SP2016 has just released to RTM.
+These master pages have not been thoroughly tested, please let me know if you find any problems or help me fix them here on GitHub.**

 Project Details
 ------
 Like my previous SharePoint 2013 starter master pages, I have put together a few minimal master pages that can be used to start a SharePoint 2016 Branding project.
 They contain only very minimal HTML styling in order to accommodate some of the specific needs of SharePoint 2016 and are commented throughout.
 I hope you find them useful as a good starting point for creating branded SharePoint sites.
 I'm pretty new to GitHub but if you want to improve upon them feel free to share here.